Latest on the worldwide spread of the coronavirus | News24

-- Tennis champion Novak Djokovic said "human error" was behind a mistake on his documents for entry to Australia.

-British Prime Minister Boris Johnson will have to defend his premiership on Wednesday after it was revealed a "bring your own booze" gathering was held at his official residence during the first coronavirus lockdown.
+- British Prime Minister Boris Johnson faced calls to step down after attending a party during the UK's strict lockdown.

+- Hungary plans to make a fourth vaccine shot available to those who ask for it.

+- South Korea will begin treating patients with Pfizer's antiviral pills on Friday, the first Asian country to do so.

 DEATHS AND INFECTIONS